- Need: To educate youth about obesity and healthy lifestyle choices.

 - Information connecting Biblical passages to health and wellness

-- All 3 churches have agreed to continue health education and their community gardens after the grant cycle ends
+- All 3 churches are continuing health education and their community gardens, even after the grant cycle ended

 - Community gardens have increased the engagement of elder members with local youth